 Results for the 2019 Year 5 NAPLAN Online Writing Task were obtained from the MySchool website – each school’s own result for the NAPLAN Online Writing Task as well as the corresponding “Similar Schools” average result for the NAPLAN Online Writing Task.
 The Similar Schools result is part of the NAPLAN statistical system and for each school it accounts for various measures of socio-economic advantage, school sector, size and remoteness.
 Compared to the All Schools average, it provides a more nuanced benchmark for the performance of each school.
 Only schools completing the NAPLAN test online were included.
-Many small schools that were users of Typing Tournament Online were also excluded at this stage when there were insufficient participants for a school NAPLAN result to be published.
+Many small schools that were users of Typing Tournament were excluded at this stage when there were insufficient participants for a school NAPLAN result to be published.
 The final research sample formed a pool of 99 schools.

 The pool of 99 schools comprised 78 primary schools with an approximate population of 29,500 students (average school size 378, range 26 to 1,096) and 21 primary-secondary schools with approximately 14,500 students (average school size 690, range 155 to 2,160).
 These numbers indicate a total Year 5 cohort of around 5,350 students.
-Forty-two of the schools were government schools (population 18,000) and the balance of schools were non-government.
+42 of the schools were government schools (population 18,000) and the balance were non-government.
 One non-government primary school and one non-government primary-secondary school were all-girl schools.
-The 99 schools were drawn from NSW (51), Qld (15), Victoria (11), South Australia (7), Western Australia (7), Tasmania (4), Northern Territory (2) and Australian Capital Territory (2).
+The 99 schools were drawn from New South Wales (51), Queensland (15), Victoria (11), South Australia (7), Western Australia (7), Tasmania (4), Northern Territory (2) and the Australian Capital Territory (2).
 Schools were classified as Metropolitan (65 schools), Inner Regional (20), Outer Regional (12) and Remote (2).
 For Year 5 students in the sample, metropolitan students were over-represented (78% of sample v 69% of national), and Outer Regional, Remote and Very Remote were under-represented (4.5% sample v 11% national), compared to Australia’s school-aged population residing in these zones.
 Average school size declined with remoteness, with an average size of 534 for metro schools (range 68 to 2160) and 273 (range 26 to 732) for non-metro.

-Within our sample of 99 schools for Year 5 results, “Similar School” averages ranged from 430 to 568 (spread 138), with a mean of 485.0 and with 66 schools being above the national average of 474.1 (standard deviation = 64.5).
+Within the sample of 99 schools for Year 5 results, “Similar School” averages ranged from 430 to 568 (spread 138), with a mean of 485.0 and with 66 schools being above the national average of 474.1 (standard deviation = 64.5).
 This level of average advantage (mean = +10.9) was significant (p=0.00001), indicating that the sample was not a random representation of Australian schools – specifically that the lower geo-ethno-socio-economic strata were under-represented.
 Nonetheless, the sample does usefully cover a considerable socio-economic range.

-In our sample data pool of 99 schools, non-government schools performed better on average for the NAPLAN Online Year 5 Writing Task (“Similar School” average 489.3) than government schools (479.3).
+In the sample data pool of 99 schools, non-government schools performed better on average for the NAPLAN Online Year 5 Writing Task (“Similar School” average 489.3) than government schools (479.3).
 ACARA do not publish these comparisons, but an effect of this magnitude could plausibly arise from the published differences due to parental education and occupation.

 For our sample data, school size showed a moderate linear correlation to “Similar School” rating, with the regression (statistical relationship) indicating each extra 42 students lift the rating by one mark on average (partly confounded with zone).
 Pooling the two strongest indicators of advantage, the 36 metropolitan non-government schools had a “Similar Schools” average of 499.1 marks (+25.1), compared to the 13 non-metro government schools at 459.7 marks (-14.3), revealing a spread of 39.4 marks.